-Start delivering measurement based on mental health care
+Start delivering measurement based mental health care

 Conduct psychological assessments remotely, get scores automatically, and maintain clinical records securely